Alucard0x1/Super-Light-Web-WhatsApp-API-Server/README.md

 ## Contributions

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/Alucard0x1/super-simple-web-whatsapp-gateway/issues) if you want to contribute.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.